-- Money 4 your Motors
+- Money For Your Motors

-- Elite Car Buyer
+- Best Car Buyer

-This can be arranged at a time to suit you as well, and you won’t have to wait long for the appointment date, it can often be sorted and sold within 24 hours.
+This appointment can be arranged at a time to suit you as well, and you won’t have to wait long for the appointment date, it can often be sorted and sold within 24 hours.

 Normally, they will give you a price over the phone.
 Once they have arrived at your chosen destination, they will give the car a quick inspection to confirm everything discussed, before transferring the agreed sale fee.
 If you choose to accept their offer, you’ll be paid by bank transfer the same day.

 Many online buyers provide free same-day payments on the day of pick up.
 This means the money is paid before they drive away with your vehicle and the cash should reach your bank account within 15 minutes, though you might have to wait a couple of hours in some circumstances.

 Who will collect and scrap my car?

-If your car is a complete right off, you may just want to give up the chase and have it scrapped.
+If your car is a complete write off, you may just want to give up the chase and have it scrapped.
 Now, there are numerous ways to proceed with this.
 You could break up your car and sell it as spare parts.

 Doing it this way, it might be possible to get buyers to come and collect the spare parts.
 However, finding buyers will more than likely take a good amount of time and effort.
 Not to mention a potentially huge amount of time-consuming Gumtreeing or eBaying!